Hanging Lake: History

 Early tales of the discovery of the lake tell of a man searching for gold in the canyon.
 The man found a dead horse at the opening of a gulch (the possible origin of the name of Dead Horse Gulch).
 When he followed the gulch up through the steep hillside through the canyon he came around the back side of the lake.
 This is how he first saw the small bowl-like basin hanging onto the cliffs below.

 In the years following, the area served as a homestead and a private family retreat until it was purchased by Glenwood Springs after the Taylor Bill was passed by Congress in 1910.

 Following the purchase it began its long history as a public tourist stop, and later during the 1940s hosted a resort and cafe until the construction of Interstate-70 began in 1968.

 In 1972, the trail and the lake were returned to the protection of the Forest Service as part of the White River National Forest, and has been an increasingly popular tourist destination since.

 In 2011, the lake was named a National Natural Landmark by Secretary of the Interior Ken Salazar.

 Geology and travertine

-The fragile shoreline of Hanging Lake is composed of travertine, created when dissolved limestone from the Mississippian Period Leadville Formation (through which Dead Horse Creek flows) is deposited on rocks and logs, creating travertine layers.
+The fragile shoreline of Hanging Lake is composed of travertine, created when dissolved limestone from the Mississippian Period Leadville Limestone (through which Dead Horse Creek flows) is deposited on rocks and logs, creating travertine layers.

 Hanging Lake is located on a fault line and was formed when roughly an acre and a half of the valley floor sheared off from the fault and dropped to what is now the shallow bed of the lake.
 The turquoise colors of the lake are produced by carbonate minerals that have dissolved in the water.